Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Dal Stiven’s contribution to Australian literature was huge.
 He published his first novel, Jimmy Brockett, in 1948.
 As a freelance writer, his short stories were regularly published in Lilliput, The Times Literary Supplement, The Observer and John O’London’s Weekly.
 In 1969, Stivens was described in The Australian Book Review as “in the front ranks of Australia’s short story writers”.
 He won the Miles Franklin Literary Award in 1970 for best Australian novel with A Horse of Air and in 1981 he won the Patrick White Literary Award for his contribution to Australian Literature.
 He was honoured with a Special Achievement Award in the NSW Premier’s Literary Awards in 1994.
 Dal also wrote under the pseudonyms Jack Tarrant, John Sidney, Sam Johnson and L’Arva Street.
 Stivens was the Foundation President of the Australian Society of Authors and was instrumental in establishing the rights of Australian authors within the commercial sphere.

-The Award is administered by the Australia Council on behalf of Perpetual as trustee.
+The Award is administered by Creative Australia on behalf of Perpetual as trustee.

 A list of previous recipients is available here.